 // // //

 I am currently teaching graduate and undergraduate courses at the University of British Columbia.
 These courses are offered by the School of Community and Regional Planning (SCARP) as part of a dynamic suite that introduces students to various perspectives and approaches toward understanding our urbanizing world.

-To learn more about any one of these courses, please click on the course poster.
+To learn more about the courses that I teach, please click on the poster images below.

 PLAN 509 Urbanism as a Global Way of Life

 PLAN 211 City-Making: A Global Perspective